Skip to content

 Guidance

-• Error responses MUST be in JSON format.
+• Error responses MUST use JSON format.

 • The Content-Type header of error responses MUST be application/problem+json.